 Amniotic Sac Protrusion

-If cervical incompetence is not caught until later in the pregnancy, the amniotic sac may start to protrude through the cervix.
+If cervical incompetence is not caught until later in the pregnancy, the amniotic sac may protrude through the cervix.
 This problem can be addressed in one of two ways:

-- A catheter (narrow tube) is introduced into the cervix, and then a small balloon at the end of the catheter is inflated to support the amniotic sac.
+- A catheter (narrow tube) with a small balloon is introduced into the cervix.
+The balloon is then inflated to support the amniotic sac.

 - A catheter is inserted through the urethra to fill the bladder with liquid.
 The pressure from the bladder can then nudge the amniotic sac back through the cervix.